Become a childcare provider

 It is a criminal offence to provide unregistered childcare, or childcare on unapproved premises, if you are legally required to register.
 Ofsted are responsible for carrying out a range of checks to ensure that only people who are suitable and ready to provide childcare are registered.

-After your successful Ofsted registration visit, we will continue to support you for the thirty months (or less) leading up to your first Ofsted inspection.
-This will be in the form of one to one support visits, telephone and email communications as appropriate.
+After your successful Ofsted registration visit, we will continue to support you for the time leading up to your first Ofsted inspection.
+This will be in the form of one-to-one support visits, telephone and email communications as appropriate.

-You will receive a copy of Wirral’s Early Years Quality Improvement File and Toolkit, be invited to our termly Early Years Provider cluster meetings and receive weekly email updates from the Quality Improvement and Training and Business Support Teams.
+You will be invited to our termly Early Years Provider cluster meetings and receive weekly email updates from the Early Years Childcare Practice and Entitlements Teams.

-Once you are an Ofsted registered childcare provider you can apply to become a funding provider for children who are accessing 2, 3 and 4-year-old funding.
+Once you are an Ofsted registered childcare provider you can apply to become a funding provider for children who are accessing under 2, 2, 3 and 4-year-old funding.

 To become an Ofsted registered childminder caring for children 0-19 years, you will need to do the following:

-• you will also be required to attend a full 12 hour Paediatric first aid course as will any assistants working with you who might be in sole charge of children for a period of time.
+• attend a full 12 hour Paediatric first aid course as will any assistants working with you who might be in sole charge of children for any period.
 This first aid course will need to be renewed every three years.
+Find some of the available training providers.

 • create an appropriate home environment.
-Your Quality Improvement Officer can come and visit your proposed childcare establishment to give advice and guidance on layout, risk assessment, health and safety, planning, etc.
+Your Childcare Practice Officer can come and visit your proposed childcare establishment to give advice and guidance on layout, risk assessment, health and safety, planning, etc.

 • you also need to be aware that a formal planning application will not normally be required for an ancillary use of a terraced, semi-detached or detached dwelling-house by the occupier for child-minding, where up to six children are cared for at any one time (including the minder’s own children) and no outside staff are employed; so long as the use continues to be ancillary to the main use of the dwelling-house.
-Of the six children, a maximum of three may be young children under primary school age (there may be exceptions to the usual ratios, please refer to Ofsted guidance).
+You may need to apply for planning permission if you are aiming to care for more than six children at any one time.
+(This includes your own children).
 For individual enquiries contact Wirral Planning Department on: 0151 691 8454 or via the planning website.